-Jorge Cerda is the vice president of information technology at Seattle Genetics.
+Jorge Cerda retired as vice president of information technology at Seattle Genetics.
 He has over 27 years of executive leadership experience in the areas of business growth and operations for large scale, complex information technology solutions.
 Recognized for optimizing organizational performance, developing business solutions, exceeding financial goals and service excellence, Cerda has been a key leader throughout his career in the healthcare industry.

 Cerda has a Bachelor of Science degree from DeVry Institute of Technology.

 Kemper Freeman, Jr., Honorary Trustee

 Kemper Freeman is chairman and CEO of Kemper Development Company, the owner/developer of Bellevue Square Shopping Center and the mixed-use projects Bellevue Place and Lincoln Square.
 He is past chairman of the International Council of Shopping Centers as well as past chairman of the association's government relations committee and has served as a trustee since 1987.
 Freeman serves as a board member of the Performing Arts Center Eastside (PACE).
 He has a long history of involvement in political and civic activities.
 Freeman is a former Washington state legislator and has served on the boards of numerous business and civic organizations.
 The Freeman family is one of the founders of Overlake Hospital.